Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 1. Can users create a new account?

-**Passes Testing:** Here we created a new user account with a test email from [Temp Mail](https://temp-mail.org/en/) successfully.
-Email Verification was carried out successfully.
+Here we created a new user account with a test email from [Temp Mail](https://temp-mail.org/en/) and attempt to sign up to Radicool.

+**Passes Testing:**

+- A user is warned of incorrect or insecure data when signing up through Django AllAuth & Alert messages.

+- The user is sent an email allowing them to authenticate their account.

+- Once authenticated a user is able to sign in to their account.

+- This is a responsive, positive user experience, with informative prompts and interactive elements to guide the user.

 <details><summary>Sign Up - Quality check</summary><img src="docs/testing/signup_test/2.png" alt="Sign Up"></details>